SachinKonan/Windows-RPI-Vision-Framework/README.md

 4. Download Putty on Control computer
  - Download Putty.exe from this link: http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html, and follow the relatively simple install.

+### How to Use

+Once all dependencies are installed, plug a webcam into the raspberry pi.
+Then type into the raspberry pi terminal: hostname -I. Copy down this address then run the visionServer.py.
+On your viewing computer, open imageGrabTkinter.py and replace the ip string with the one you copied from the raspberry pi.
+Run this program and when you click start stream a live video feed of the raspberry pi should pop up.
+If you would to do things like blurring or canny-edge detection this can be easily modified by going into the visionServer.py file on the rpi and manipulating the image with opencv before the declaration frame = img.
+Samples of more complex image operations are found in Combined with visionServer2.py and its guibrother, imageGrabTkinterUDP.py in the gui folder.
+These two commence complex image operations and even operate on two cameras.

+For two Camera operation a UDP button the gui was created which when clicked will switch webcam feeds in visionServer2.py.
 ## Authors

 * **Sachin Konan** - *Initial work* - [SachinKonan](https:/github.com/SachinKonan)